JD557/minart/examples/release/03-animation.md

   // The pixel temperature will be the average of the neighbors intensity, with the random loss applied val temperature = ((neighbors.map(c => (c.r + c.g + c.b) / 3).sum / 3) * randomLoss).toInt

-  // Then we generate a nice yelow-red tint based on the temperature Color(
+  // Then we generate a nice yellow-red tint based on the temperature Color(
     Math.min(255, temperature * 1.6).toInt,
     (temperature * 0.8).toInt,